GreekIsGood/TSFEFS/README.md

 Tentatively will make it a Docker image.

 ### Executing program
-1. Look at the examples in ./1. test TSFEFS/ for
+1. Look at the examples in ./1. test TSFEFS/ for <br>
- - faster execution
+ - faster execution <br>
- - more programmer judgement
+ - more programmer judgement <br>
 <br>
-2. Look at the examples in ./2. test SafeTSFEFS/ for
+2. Look at the examples in ./2. test SafeTSFEFS/ for <br>
- - no brainer
+ - no brainer <br>
- - slow execution
+ - slow execution <br>
 <br>
 3. For the admin, TSFEFS was tested with real data (Gold historical price).<br>
 Such data is not in github, users are suggested to test their own real data <br>
-by reusing the procedures in ./3. test RealData/
+by reusing the procedures in ./3. test RealData/ <br>

 ## Authors